TheGranin/cloudcloudsystem/README.md

 Server Frontend:
-/server contains the code for the server frontend run python Serverfrontend.py to run the code
+/server contains the code for the server frontend run python Serverfrontend.py to run the code, -h to see what options you have

 cache.py: Contains wrapper code for functions where in memory caching is used dispaly.py: Code to be runned in threads to dispaly server information